uthark/blog/content/post/2018-02-24-used-stuff.markdown

 * Pocket

 ### Games
-Although, I don't play games heavily, I have few games installed that I would recommend:
+Although I don't play games heavily, I have a few games installed that I would recommend:

 * Monument Valley and Monument Valley 2.
 * Lumino City